Cleanliness and the Varchenko-Gelfand algebra: Cleanliness and the Varchenko--Gelfand algebra

 for any $H\in\cS$.
 The following theorem of Varchenko and Gelfand \cite[Theorem 6]{VarchenkoGelfand} says that these classes generate the kernel.

 \begin{theorem} The kernel of $\varphi$ is generated by the classes $g_\cS^{\eps}$ for all $\eps$ and $\cS$ such that $H_\cS^\eps = \emptyset$. \end{theorem}

-In order to relate Yoshinaga's criterion to the Varchenko--Gelfand ring, we introduce a family of smaller ideals that sit inside the kernel of $\varphi$.
+In order to relate cleanliness to the Varchenko--Gelfand ring, we introduce a family of smaller ideals that sit inside the kernel of $\varphi$.
 For any $k$, we define the {\bf \boldmath{$k^\text{th}$} intermediate Varchenko--Gelfand ideal}

 and the {\bf \boldmath{$k^\text{th}$} intermediate Varchenko--Gelfand algebra} $\VG_k(\cA,\F) := R/I_k$.
 We have containments

 along with quotients

 The following lemma gives an additive basis for the ideal $I_k$.